 - Define the console device that should be used for putting MODIFY commands into your job stream.
-For more information about putting commands into job streams, see "Using JCL to initiate CICS commands" on page 32. - Invoke CICS transactions from the console device by using the MVSMODIFY command (F for short).
+For more information about putting commands into job streams, see "Using JCL to initiate CICS commands" on page 24. - Invoke CICS transactions from the console device by using the MVSMODIFY command (F for short).
 Other CICS operators can communicate with the console device operator.
 Note that the CEDA transaction can be used from a console device to install resource definitions only.
-The sample programs cannot be executed from a console device. - Use the CEBT transaction to communicate with an alternate CICS region in an XRF environment. - Use the MVS command d consoles to display a list of console devices and their names. - Use TSO CLIST processing, or an automated process such as NetView, to issue sequences of CICS commands.
+The sample programs cannot be executed from a console device. - Use the MVS command d consoles to display a list of console devices and their names. - Use TSO CLIST processing, or an automated process such as NetView, to issue sequences of CICS commands.
 To associate command responses with the originating command from an automated process, add a command and response token (CART) to the originating command.
 CICS returns this CART in all write-to-operator (WTO and WTOR) macros issued in response to the command.